dry-dock/u14rubpls/README.md

 # u14rubpls

-Docker image for ruby on Ubuntu 14.04 with services and tools pre-installed.
+Ubuntu 14.04 + ruby image preinstalled with services and tools.